 - Apples: This muffin has real apples.
 Keep the skin on so you get that extra bit of fiber.

-- Applesauce: It might sound silly, but to avoid sugar and other added ingredients in the applesauce, I always use a baby food apple puree.
-This one also does not contain sugar or added water.
+- Applesauce: To avoid sugar and other added ingredients in the applesauce, try this organic unsweetened apple sauce.
+This brand also does not contain sugar or added water.

 That’s a long list so far… and I’m still going with more healthy ingredients…